webplatform/docs/dom/Document/getElementById/index.md

 |Notes_rows={{Compatibility Notes Row
 |Browser=Internet Explorer
 |Version=5.5 - 7
-|Note=The method also consider results of searches for elements with ID or name attributes that match the the specified value in a case insensitive manner as valid matches.
+|Note=The method also considers results of searches for elements with ID or name attributes that match the the specified value in a case insensitive manner as valid matches.
 }}
 }}
 {{See_Also_Section